 - consult with government, allied health networks or other pharmacy organisations to share our expertise in setting standards

-- assess pharmacy education programs against our accreditation standards
+- assess pharmacy and pharmacist education programs against our accreditation standards

 - advocate for pharmacy education through our online presence